babylonhealth/ReactiveFeedback/README.md

 ##### Event

-Represent all possible events that can happen in your system which can transition to a new value of the `State`
+Represents all possible events that can happen in your system which can cause a transition to a new `State`.

 ```swift
 enum Event {